Leesaal/WeatherApp/README.md

 2. Use one API to make more efficient coding
 3. Change the CSS styling depending on screensize
 4. Limit the local storage to 5 items
+5. Understand why chrome is showing an undefined button and fic

 ## Link to page